 - It’s a common misconception that all bamboo-based is certified organic… but that’s not the case.
 If you want to make sure your bedding is organic, look for the “GOTS Organic” stamp.
 This label is always clearly indicated on a brand’s website/the product itself, and indicates that it’s been certified by the Global Organic Textile Standard.

 - If you sleep on a mattress with a depth of 12 inches or higher, make sure you get a fitted sheet with pockets deep enough to accommodate that.
-To be on the safe side, I like to go with fitted sheets with pockets that are 14” or deeper.
+To be on the safe side, I like to go with fitted sheets with pockets that are 14 inches or deeper.

-- I can’t overstress the importance of a trial period!
+- We can’t over-stress the importance of a trial period!
 Being able to try a product before financially committing is a great way to decide whether or not a sheet set is really worth the dough.